 My short story “The Impromptu Birthday” was published in the anthology The Ultimate Mom, by HCI Books in March 2009.
 It is hard to imagine how I can feel so proud and grateful and downright excited that someone published my funny little story, but I am.
 Let me be clear here — my published story is about potty training, a most prestigious literary topic.
 It is in the section of the book called “Merriment and Mishaps”.
 This reality provides excellent incentive to work hard at my new writing career, lest my sole published clip could be about poo.
 And lying to my kid.

 I enjoy writing essays and anecdotes about motherhood, writing and life.
 I try to make them humorous, mostly; but momhood has a darker side too, that sometimes leaks through.
-I write every day and am going to see where my voice leads me.
-Blogging serves as a daily writing practice and idea incubator while I work out what comes next.
+Blogging serves as an idea incubator for my projects.
 And, it just feels good.
-I am researching and pursuing freelance writing opportunities now, since writing for actual income seems a rational next step.
+And, I like being able to drop nonchalantly in conversation, “I am a blogger”, because it sounds way more hip than I actually am.

-I have received a great deal of excellent writing advice to date, and I see so much encouragement in the writing community.
+I have received a great deal of excellent writing advice to date, and I find so much encouragement in the writing community.
 For that I am grateful, and inspired.
 I am excited to see what happens next.

 Hi Jane!